Saint Anthony – Lithograph – Mount Athos

 12,00 95,00

-The lithograph Agios Antonios is crafted with precision and fidelity to the original.
-It is hand-finished and coated with pure beeswax to protect it from the ravages of time.
-It follows the Mount Athos style.
+The lithograph of Saint Anthony is crafted with precision and fidelity to the original.
+It is hand-finished and coated with pure beeswax to protect it from the wear of time.
+It follows the Athonite technique.

 Origin: Mount Athos